 Second, in spite of people in many countries having a wrong idea about the fiscal contribution of immigrants, there is nevertheless a positive relationship between these two measures: the more immigrants contribute, the more people are likely to think that this is the case.

 Third, these are absolute measures; they do not measure the difference between native and migrant households.
-In some countries, both natives and immigrants have a negative fiscal balance, if the state has deficit.
-However, in other the balance is strikingly different.
-In the United Kingdom, the fiscal balance is negative for natives and positive for migrants, which means that natives are “bailed out” by migrants.
+In some countries, both natives and immigrants have a negative fiscal balance (that is, both receive more than what they pay).
+However, in others the balance is strikingly different.
+In the United Kingdom, the fiscal balance is negative for natives and positive for migrants, which means that natives are partly “bailed out” by migrants.
 In Germany, it is the opposite.